Rydilly/Iceberg_Hash/README.md

 To be honest, my goal in starting these projects was to understand iceberg hashing, but I'm way more proud of my cuckoo filter, and I learned way more building it.
 All the byte and bit comparisons made me miss C.

-I didn't bother learning how the time complexity is proven for iceberg; the proofs seemed pretty intimidating.
+I worked through the proofs on how the time complexity is proven for iceberg; the proofs seemed pretty intimidating.
 I read a little over 10 pages of [Mitzenmacher's handbook chapter](https://www.eecs.harvard.edu/~michaelm/postscripts/handbook2001.pdf) on it.
 I understand the power of choice pretty well, but not the math behind it.

 -------------------------------------------------------------------------------
 Thought process